kevburnsjr/microcache/README.md

 	//
 	// - TTL: 10 * time.Second
 	// Responses which enable cache explicitly will be cached for 10s by default
-	// Response cache time can be configured per endpoint with response header
+	// Response cache time can be configured per request with response header
 	//
 	//     microcache-ttl: 30
 	//
 	// - StaleIfError: 600 * time.Second
 	// If the request encounters an error (or times out), a stale response will be returned
 	// provided that the stale cached response expired less than 10 minutes ago.
-	// Can be altered per endpoint with response header
+	// Can be altered per request with response header
 	// More Info: https://tools.ietf.org/html/rfc5861
 	//
 	//     microcache-stale-if-error: 86400